Revolution Rent

-Revolution Rent is an 2019 American documentary film, directed by Andy Señor Jr. and Victor Patrick Alvarez.
-It follows Señor Jr., as he prepares an adaption of Rent in Cuba, exploring his homeland and heritage.
+Revolution Rent is a 2019 American documentary film, directed by Andy Señor Jr. and Victor Patrick Alvarez.
+It follows Señor Jr., as he prepares an adaptation of Rent in Cuba, exploring his homeland and heritage.
 Neil Patrick Harris and Karim Amer serve as executive producers.
 The film had its world premiere at DOC NYC on November 8, 2019.
 It was released on June 15, 2021, by HBO.

 Synopsis

-Andy Señor Jr. returns to his homeland of Cuba, as he prepares an adaption of Rent while exploring his heritage and homeland.
+Andy Señor Jr. returns to his homeland of Cuba, as he prepares an adaptation of Rent while exploring his heritage and homeland.

 Release

 The film had its world premiere at DOC NYC on November 8, 2019.
 In April 2021, HBO Documentary Films acquired distribution rights to the film, and set it for a June 15, 2021, release.